Emory-HITI/Niffler/modules/cold-extraction/README.md

 config.json entries are to be set *for each* Niffler on-demand DICOM extractions.

 All the following config entries can be passed as command line arguments.
 Prepend "--" to each key and pass as arguments in cli.
 By default, the values from `config.json` will be used. <br/>
-Example: `python3 ./ColdDataRetriever.py --ExtractionType accession --AccessionIndex 0`
+Example: `python3 ./ColdDataRetriever.py --NumberOfQueryAttributes 1 --FirstAttr PatientID --FirstIndex 0`

 * *NifflerSystem*: By default, system.json.
 Provide a custom json file with Niffler system information, if you have any.